sndrake/StatsWorkshop/StatsWorkshop.md

 summary(ANOVA_3)
 ~~~

+For now, let's use the function that uses the interaction term (ANOVA_2).

 You should see that there is a significant interaction between Skill and Proficiency, and there are also significant differences between the two levels of Skill (reading/listening) and Proficiency (intermediate/advanced).

 Let's also look at the mean scores for each level that we're interested in.
 To do that, use the command `model.tables(ANOVA_2,"means")`.
 The first argument in parentheses is the model you want to look at, and the second argument is the descriptive statistic that you want to see.